The Ins and Outs of Cat Ear Care

 Our busy lives mean we often overlook these until there’s an obvious problem, but it pays to stay on top of your cat’s ear health: it all starts with a quick visual check.

 Sneak a peek inside their ear next time they’re taking a nap on your lap to see how clean they are and check for any ear infection symptoms.
 Your cat’s ears should be clean, odour-free, pale pink in colour and have a minimal accumulation of ear wax.
-If they are mucky you may need to give them a clean, to help prevent infections – which are usually caused by the accumulation of wax or debris.
+If they are mucky you may need to give your cat ear care to get them clean and to help prevent infections – which are usually caused by the accumulation of wax or debris.

 Common cat ear problems

 Most feline ear disease occurs when a combination of factors conspire to create conditions favourable to the growth of yeasts and bacteria.
 These include anything which impedes natural removal of cat ear wax or reduces air circulation both of which result in the ear canal staying warm and humid, which encourages growth of harmful organisms.

 In vet-speak ‘otitis externa,’ infection is of the external ear canal, while ‘otitis media’ is the infection of the middle ear.
 Both are usually caused by cat ear mites, bacteria build-up or yeast growth.
 It can also be caused by injury or debris becoming lodged in the ear canal.
 If you think your cat has an ear infection – do not hesitate and seek a vet’s advice.
 Bacterial infections are usually treated with antibiotics, while antifungals are administered to tackle yeast-based problems.

 ‘Irritation in cat’s ears can also be caused by allergies which can lead to infections, so it’s very important to get a proper diagnosis from your vet.
 A cat with an ear infection or symptoms of one, maybe in considerable discomfort so take it to the vet promptly.

 Cat ear mites